cspr-rad/kairos-spec/blogposts/merkle-tree-updates.md

 # How to update Merkle trees in ZK-based L2

 The state of the Kairos L2 will be stored as a Merkle tree, as described in the Kairos V0.1 specification.
-This means that we need to implement updating a Merkle tree, along with proofs that the Merkle tree updates were executed correctly.
+This means that we need to implement Merkle tree updates, along with proofs that the Merkle tree updates were executed correctly.
 In this blogpost we will describe our design decisions around such Merkle tree updates.

 ## The current situation